About Me

 Also see Google Scholar

-[9] Jongebloed, U. A., et al. (in prep) Quantifying Antarctic sulfur sources using the spatial pattern of sulfur isotopes.
+[11] Jongebloed, U. A., et al. (in prep) Quantifying Antarctic and Southern Ocean sulfate sources using the spatial pattern of sulfur isotopes.
+In prep for GRL.

 [6] Chan, J., Parasurama, S., Atlas, R., Jongebloed, U. A., Alexander, B., Langenhan, J. M., Thornton, J. A., Riffell, J. A. (2024).
 Olfaction in the Anthropocene: NO3 negatively affects floral scent and nocturnal pollination.
 Science, 383(6683), 607-611. https://doi.org/10.1126/science.adi0858